 Day 9: The Serra do Mar is a coastal range of hills still largely cloaked in a gorgeous wet forest, in many places dropping right down to the sea.
 It teems with regional and Brazilian endemics, and we’ll visit a couple of private conservation areas that are perhaps the best locations to find Buff-throated Purpletuft, a little treetop percher related to tityras and found only in this part of Brazil.
 Ferruginous, Scaled, and Squamate Antbirds live in the understory, along with Gray-hooded Flycatcher, Pin-tailed Manakin, and Spot-backed Antshrike.
 If we’re very lucky, we’ll at least hear the elusive Spotted Bamboowren, an extremely secretive little bird.
 Night in Ubatuba.

 Day 10: We’ll spend much of the day in our vehicles, though there will certainly be some roadside stops on the southward drive along the entire coastline of São Paulo state.
 One scheduled stop is a private home open to birders wanting to see an incredible display of hundreds of hummingbirds.
 Festive Coquette is one of the highlights, and we may be lucky enough to see Frilled Coquette as well.
+We should have the last hour or so of daylight to bird near our hotel.
 Night in Cananeia.

 Day 14: After a final relaxing morning on the grounds of our lodge we’ll leave for the São Paulo International Airport, arriving in time for a farewell dinner and evening flights homeward.